Okay, I get it. You want to go to Kazakhstan and meet beautiful Kazakh girls. Why else you’d want to go there, I don’t know. (I’m kidding, of course).

 A Kazakh Visa Is CHEAP

 It’s $160 to get a single entry visa to Kazakhstan (I repeat what I said earlier: make sure to double check, as prices can always change, and what I paid might no longer be the norm).
-The funny thing is that it’s the same price for a double entry visa, albeit it has to be within three months.
+The funny thing is that it’s the same price for a double-entry visa, albeit it has to be within three months.

 It’s also $160 for a triple entry visa, for three months.

 There’s no special application, you just need to mark it on your visa application itself.
-Read the instructions on this page carefully if you need further clarification.
+Read the instructions on the visa application page carefully if you need further clarification.

-This means you can come and visit your Kazakh harem as much as you want and not have to worry about visas in the future.
+This means you can come and visit your Kazakh buddies as much as you want and not have to worry about visas in the future.
 For the same fee.
 It’s a no brainer!

 Kazakhstan is still one of the most off the grid and underrated places in the entire world.
 As I’ve said before here on LAA, the girls are a beautiful blend of the Soviet beauty and the skin of Asians.
 It’s the best of both worlds.